akohlbecker/kafka-connect-jdbc/README.md

 test license at the customer service.
 So running integration tests which require a these FileMaker Server can not be fully automated.

-At current it is required that you have a Filemaker Server to which the tests can connect.
+At current it is required to provide a Filemaker server for tests to connect to.
 This server needs to offer two databases which can be used for the tests.

 Please copy the `src/test/resources/FilemakerJdbcConnect.properties.template` to `src/test/resources/FilemakerJdbcConnect.properties`